-Sites with continuous monitoring results exceeding the MRP trigger criteria and/or WQOs are identified as candidate SSID projects.
+Sites with continuous monitoring results exceeding the MRP trigger criteria and/or WQOs are added to the list of trigger exceedances maintained by SMCWPPP.

 Monitoring sites were selected based on the presence of significant fish and wildlife resources as well as historical and/or recent indications of water quality concerns.
-In WY 2020, San Mateo Creek below Crystal Springs Reservoir was targeted for continuous monitoring.
-This section of San Mateo Creek supports migration, rearing and spawning habitat for an existing steelhead population.
+In WY 2021, the San Gregorio Creek watershed was targeted for continuous monitoring.
+San Gregorio Creek supports migration, rearing, and spawning habitat for existing coho salmon and steelhead populations (Stillwater Sciences 2010).
+Tidewater goby, an endangered species, may also inhabit the San Gregorio Creek estuary.
 Temperature, pH, specific conductance, and DO levels followed predictable daily and seasonal patterns, and were generally consistent across the sites.
-With the exception of the MRP trigger for MWAT, there were no exceedances of WQOs or MRP triggers in the continuous temperature and general water quality monitoring data collected in WY 2020 in the San Mateo Creek watershed.
-Overall water quality and temperature do not appear to be limiting factors for steelhead trout in San Mateo Creek.
+There were no exceedances of MRP triggers in the continuous temperature and general water quality monitoring data.
+WQOs for pH and DO were exceeded a small number of times, however, these exceedances constituted a very small percentage of total readings and therefore, did not exceed the 20% threshold for MRP trigger exceedance.
+The San Gregorio Creek watershed has a history of having higher pH than other watersheds in San Mateo County, likely caused by natural sources.
+Overall water quality and temperature do not appear to be limiting factors for coho salmon or steelhead trout in San Gregorio Creek.